What seeds can I sow in April?

 For growing inside I have basil, I sowed these in early March because I knew they would be living in the polytunnel and I’ve been trying to bring them on early.
 I will do some more in the next week or two to start here and then go outside.

-If you don’t have a polytunnel or if you don’t have a garden, you can still grow basil in pots on your windowsill and there’s just something really nice about being able to add fresh herbs to your cooking.
-So it’s worth it, even if you’re limited for space, to grow maybe some basil and coriander and some chives.
+If you don’t have a polytunnel or if you don’t have a garden, you can still grow basil in pots on your windowsill.
+Sow in April.
+There’s just something really nice about being able to add fresh herbs to your cooking.
+So it’s worth it, even if you’re limited for space, to grow maybe some basil and cilantro or coriander and some chives.
 They are all really easy to grow and they will live quite nicely on a windowsill in your kitchen and just be ready to use.
 You can keep sowing small pots of those throughout the year and it will give you a constant supply of fresh, tangy herbs to use in your cooking.

 This article is based on a video published in 2020, watch the video What to Sow in April.